 Type 2 diabetes (relevant for metabolic syndrome, insulin resistance)

-Asthma (Gillian’s story, unexpected risk factors, and a cure)
+Asthma (Gillian’s story, unexpected risk factors, and a cure for asthma in kids)

 Chronic fatigue (a body caught in freeze-like hibernation)

-Rheumatoid arthritis (an autoimmune disease with examples of triggers)
+Rheumatoid arthritis ( with examples of triggers and healing flare ups)

 Why It’s Not in Your Head